 Clearly, this is a slim and light-enough laptop to comfortably carry around.
 Again, the MateBook X Pro comes in two colors, Space Gray and Mystic Silver, and both look gorgeous up close.
 Of course, you’ll have to get the priciest version if you want that silver color – at least in the US.

-When using the MateBook X in the real world, the lightweight and portable chassis means it can comfortably be clasped in a hand while rushing from meeting to meeting.
-It also fits in most backpacks – and even some tablet compartments and sleeves.
+While using the MateBook X out in the real world, the lightweight and portable chassis meant that it was easily clasped in hand while rushing from meeting to meeting.
+It also fits in most backpacks – and even some tablet compartments.
 So, despite considerable power within, the Huawei MateBook X Pro is an incredibly portable machine.

 Another welcome touch is that the laptop opens without needing to hold down the bottom half.
 Simply wedge your thumb or finger under the top of the screen when closed, lift and, as if by Apple-magic, the laptop opens with no awkward clamshell fumbles.